equinor/flotilla/backend/README.md

 For the configuration to be able to read secrets from the keyvault, you will need to have the client secret stored locally in your secret manager as described in the [Configuration Section](#Configuration).

+For the MQTT client to function, the application expects a config variable named `mqtt-broker-password`, containing the password for the mqtt broker.
+This must either be stored in a connected keyvault or in the ASP.NET secret manager.

 ## Run

 To build and run the app, run the following command in the backend folder: